codeclinic/wp-spamfree/readme.txt

 4. Select desired configuration options.
 Due to popular request, I've added the option to block trackbacks and pingbacks if the user feels they are excessive.
 I'd recommend not doing this, but the choice is yours.

-5. If using WP Super Cache, be sure to compression is disabled in the settings for that plugin.

 You're done!
 Sit back and see what it feels like to live without comment spam!

 = Upgrading from Version 1.0 =